Pokecord-Official/Pokecord-Guide/strategies/ev.md

 EVs or [effort value](https://bulbapedia.bulbagarden.net/wiki/Effort_values) points are stat poins that your pokemon gains from defeating other pokemon.
 Proper EV training can be a deciding factor between winning or losing a battle.
 A pokemon can have a total of `510` EVs with a max of `252` EVs per stat.
 Information about the EV yield of each pokemon can be found in the [/info](/commands/info.html) command.
 :::details
-- The stat increase is displayed next to the pokemon stats section in [/view](/commands/view.html) message.
+- The stat increase is displayed next to pokemon stats section in the [/view](/commands/view.html) message.
-- Maxing out the EV threshold displays a symbol next to the IV percentage of the pokemon.
-- A maxed out an EV stat is indicated by a symbol next to it.
+- Information about the EV value for each stat is indicated with [symbols](../commands/view.md#symbols).
 :::
 :::tip
 Approximately `4` EV points round out to an increase of `1` stat point at level `100`.